Kyuu-Ji/htb-write-up/shrek/write-up-shrek.md

 ```

 Now we know that there is a cronjob that belongs to root and we can't read and the file _thoughts.txt_ with a Shrek quote that does not give any hint.
-This cronjob probably does something in the _/usr/src_ directory.

 After uploading and executing **Pspy** on the box, it becomes clear that every five minutes a `chown` command is run:
 ```markdown